GET IN TOUCH

 You also need to research access to healthcare.
 The area has plenty of GP surgeries but you need to understand how easy it is to sign on with them.
 Guy’s Hospital on the south side of the river is in easy reach and is a major London teaching hospital.
 It also has accident and emergency departments for children and adults.
 There are also a lot of private healthcare options which may be better suited to your needs.

-For families, the issue of schools is also top of the agenda.
 There is a good selection of primary schools on the Isle of Dogs, but secondary education is more limited.
 There are also schools with international orientation which could be suitable for families relocating from overseas.

 The next topic on your moving checklist should be transport.
 Canary Wharf residents can choose from many options for getting around by rail, bus or even river.
 London taxis and hail-riding apps such as Uber operate in the area too.
 For air travel, London City airport is close by.
 In other words, Canary Wharf is very well connected.